 Make it easy to stick to your habits.
 Eliminate as much work you need to do to stick to the habit as possible.
 For example: if you want to eat healthier snacks, make them readily available and more easily accessible than unhealthy ones, put them on the counter, in the front of the fridge at eye level, or in your desk at work.
 Another example: if you hope to start a regular habit of going to the gym or walking, keep your gym shoes ready to go and out of the closet, have your gym clothes folded and by your bed in the morning, or join a gym near your home or on the way home from work.
 If you work from home, schedule exercise during your day and make it like any other meeting or appointment you need to keep.

 Break large or long-term goals into manageable, daily tasks.
 We’ve all heard this before, but thinking about the concrete steps you need to take every day to move towards that goal really is the first step towards accomplishing that goal.
 Writing your goals in SMART format is the easiest way to set goals that you are more likely to meet.
-If you would like help with this, the Brook Experts are available to chat in your Brook app 7 days a week.
+If you would like help with this, our Health Coaches are available to chat in your Brook app 7 days a week.

 You don’t have be perfect

 Don’t let small slip-ups lead to bigger ones.
 Everyone has bad days.
 Getting down on yourself doesn’t get you closer to success.
 Take a minute to reflect on why the slip-up occurred and if you can do anything to prevent it in the future, then let it go and move forward.
 Keep in mind that even slow progress is still progress.